210524training/demos/week2/notes/aws.md

 Generally speaking, vertical scaling becomes more expensive the higher scale you go.
 This becomes inefficient.
 Which makes Horizontal Scaling generally more efficient money-wise.

-Even small comapnies must now be prepared to scale their products globally.
+Even small companies must now be prepared to scale their products globally.
 This of course has many challenges.
 But since that is where the demand is, that is where the money is.

 ## Cloud Models